Paul Gorman: Exhibitions and curating

 In 2014, Gorman co-curated an exhibition about Malcolm McLaren's engagement in fashion with Young Kim of the Malcolm McLaren Estate.
 Staged as part of the Copenhagen International Fashion Fair, it was entitled Let It Rock: The Look Of Music The Sound Of Fashion.
 The exhibition was based around six sections dedicated to the retail outlets McLaren operated with Vivienne Westwood in the 1970s and 80s.

 The exhibition received a positive response from the media.
 Financial Times fashion editor Charlie Porter noted "the hang of the garments is exceptional" while prominent style blogger Susie Bubble greeted the exhibition as "an incredibly detailed and well-put together overview specifically about McLaren's fusion of music and fashion".

 In autumn 2014 Gorman was one of the curators of Art In Pop, an exhibition about the engagement between the worlds of art and popular music at the Centre National d'Art Contemporain gallery Magasin in Grenoble, France.
 Overseen by Magasin curator Yves Aupetitallot, Art In Pop included a large space curated by Gorman and Young Kim dedicated to McLaren's work and including clothing exhibits, a soundtrack and photographs of his student paintings executed in the late 60s.
 Marie France described it as "an invigorating exhibition not just to see but hear as well".

 In 2017-18, Gorman curated a series of exhibitions for home leisure specialist Sonos on The Face magazine and David Bowie at the company's stores in London, New York and Berlin.

 In 2018 Gorman curated Print!
 Tearing It Up, an exhibition at central London's Somerset House about the resurgence of independent magazines in the digital age.

+Gorman's archive of alternative and countercultural magazines was represented by around 40 exhibits in the exhibition Subscribe: Artists & Alternative Magazines, 1970-1995 at the Art Institute of Chicago from December 2021 to May 2022.